Henry Huber: Biography

-Henry Allen Huber (November 6, 1869 – January 31, 1933) was a Wisconsin politician.
-He was born in Evergreen, Pennsylvania, in 1869 and moved to Pleasant Springs, Wisconsin, with his parents at the age of ten.
+Huber was born in Evergreen, Allegheny County, Pennsylvania, in 1869.
+At age ten, he moved with his parents to Pleasant Springs, Wisconsin.
 He graduated from the University of Wisconsin in 1892 and set up a law practice in Stoughton.
 He was city attorney for Stoughton, Wisconsin, and served on the Dane County Board of Supervisors.
 He served as a Republican in the Wisconsin State Assembly from 1905 until 1906, and in the Wisconsin State Senate from 1913 until 1924.